BGPView/browser-extension/README.md

 ### This extension will allow you to see detailed information about the current website that you are browsing.

+Find the latest release for chrome of this extension [at the chrome webstore!](https://chrome.google.com/webstore/detail/bgpview/ffmkebnpkfkeoogeaphmdkpglgcdfdgg)

 ----
 You will be able to see such things as DNS records, GeoIP, whois records, ISP and Prefix Names, ASN upstreams, peering and routing.